-Over the years, several women have taken on men at golf.
-As with most skill based sports, it is possible for women to compete favorably with the men, though in golf there is also an element of fitness and strength, as the men play from tees further from the green.
+Over the years, several women have taken on men at professional golf.
+As with most skill based sports, it is possible for women to compete favorably with the men, though in golf there is also an element of fitness and strength, as the men can have different tee placements and play from tees further from the green.

-As with most sports, there is higher prize money for men, so it is not surprising that some women consider trying for a part of that, though it is probably not the driving factor.
-Elite sportspeople want to be challenged and strive to be the best they can, and by playing against and alongside men is a way to do that.
+As with most sports, there is higher prize money for men (which is gradually changing), so it is not surprising that some women consider trying for a part of that, though it is probably not the driving factor.
+Elite sportspeople want to be challenged and strive to be the best they can, and by playing against and alongside men is one way to do that.

-Here are the six female players that have competed in men's tournaments.
+Here are the six female players that have competed in men's professional tournaments.

 All-round super athlete Babe Didrikson Zaharias competed in seven PGA Tour events, making the 36-hole cut in two events in 1945, the Phoenix Open and Tucson Open.